BRIEF

 Watch interviews with leading experts on food security and hear their thoughts on the Food Security Crisis Preparedness Plans:

-The specific development processes will be different in each country based on their respective capacities, needs, and priorities.
-In contexts with well-established food and nutrition security crisis response systems, FSCPPs provide an opportunity to review these systems and further strengthen their crisis preparedness elements.
-In contexts where existing systems may only partially cover crisis preparedness elements, the FSCPP provides an important means for identifying critical gaps and setting the stage for filling these gaps over time, including by building government capacity and ownership over time.
-Government preparations are underway and technical workshops will be organized in 26 countries with the aim of a majority of plans being initially drafted by the end of 2023.
+The specific operationalization processes will be different in each country based on their respective capacities, needs, and priorities.
+In contexts with well-established food and nutrition security crisis response systems, Preparedness Plans provide an opportunity to review these systems and further strengthen their crisis preparedness elements.
+In contexts where existing systems may only partially cover crisis preparedness elements, the Preparedness Plan provides an important means for identifying critical gaps and setting the stage for filling these gaps, including by building government capacity and ownership over time.
+Government preparations are well advanced, with 29 countries having developed or operationalized Preparedness Plans to date, and additional countries engaging through technical workshops and country-level processes to establish or strengthen their own plans.

 Many countries across the globe will continue facing the threat of food crises.
-While this latest global crisis is exceptional in terms of scale, it is only the latest tipping point for a food system already on the edge.
+While the last global crisis is exceptional in terms of scale, it is only the latest tipping point for a food system already on the edge.
 Against this backdrop, crisis preparedness has never been more important.
-The FSCPP is a key tool to help countries recognize the signs of an emerging food and nutrition security crisis and effectively leverage the contributions of all partners to respond.
+The Preparedness Plan is a key tool to help countries recognize the signs of an emerging food and nutrition security crisis and effectively leverage the contributions of all partners to respond.
 These efforts will also complement much needed and scaled-up longer-term investments to address their root causes and help break the vulnerability cycle of repeat crises.